 Did the sight of this option make you feel like you struck – not gold, but silver?
 You’ll find a live ‘Silver Glory’ plant in a three-inch pot from Winter Greenhouse via Walmart.

-Discover more string of heart cultivars in our roundup. (coming soon!)
+You can discover more string of heart cultivars in our best of roundup.

 Managing Pests and Disease